-MUSC-256.
-JAZZ ENSEMBLE IV
+MUSC-256, JAZZ ENSEMBLE IV

 Performance of jazz music in both small and large ensembles.
 Instruction will be provided in improvisation and ensemble performance techniques for various styles of jazz from the Swing Era to contemporary styles.
 Lab Fee.
 Prerequisites: Consent of the Instructor.
-Credit, one hour.